-From farm to fireplace to table, Michael Paley’s commitment to building strong purveyor relationships is at the heart of Metropole’s menus.
-He’s working closely with a number of local farmers and artisanal producers and looks forward to growing collaborations in the Queen City.
+From farm to hearth to table, Metropole’s commitment to building strong purveyor relationships is at the heart of our menus.
+We work closely with a number of local farmers and artisanal producers and look forward to growing collaborations in the Queen City.

 Purveyor highlights include: